 Adirondack Great Camps

 Here, in the heart of the central Adirondacks, where wilderness is the main attraction, we love to share our unique history.
 Historic Great Camps along the shores of Raquette Lake, itself a beauty, are best viewed from the water, aboard the stylish, comfortable W. W. Durant, a replica steamboat.
 The Durant's meals — brunch, dinner, and even moonlit dances — are a culinary treat.
-Pairing dessert with a gorgeous, sparkling sunset is one of the best ways to end a warm summer day.
+Pairing dessert with a gorgeous, sparkling sunset is one of the best ways to end a colorful day.

 Another one of the region's unique Adirondack attractions is Great Camp Sagamore, the Adirondack retreat of one of the wealthiest men in early 20th America, now a National Historic Landmark.
 Sagamore offers overnight accommodations in storied Adirondack Great Camp luxury.
 Tours of the buildings and grounds, as well as special events are open to the general public throughout the year.